driessenslucas/researchproject/researchPaper.md

     - 2. **Assembly Process**:
       - **Base Assembly**: The chassis, provided in the 2WD robot kit, forms the base of the robot.
       - **Motor and Driver Installation**: Motors are attached to the base and connected to the motor driver for movement control.
       - **Sensor Integration**: Ultrasonic sensors (HC-SR04) are mounted on the robot for distance measurement.
-The MPU6050 accelerometer is used for accurate turning.
+The MPU6050 gyroscope is used for accurate turning.
 The mini OlED screen is used for displaying the IP address.
       - **Microcontroller and Power Setup**: The ESP32 module is setup with a 1860 li ion battery as a power source.

   - **Wiring and Configuration**

     - 2. **ESP32 Module Wiring**: The ESP32 module is wired to the motor driver for directing the movement of the robot based on the agent's decisions.
-The mini OlED screen, the MPU6050 accelerometer and the HC-SR04 ultrasonic sensors are all connected to their respective pins on the ESP32 module.
+The mini OlED screen, the MPU6050 gyroscope and the HC-SR04 ultrasonic sensors are all connected to their respective pins on the ESP32 module.
 Refer to the wiring diagram shown later in this paper for more details.

     - 3. **Programming**: The ESP32 is programmed and used to send the HC-SR04 sensor readings to the agent and receive commands based on those to control the robot's movement, with the help of the MPU6050 for accurate rotations.